davedelong/CHLayoutManager/README.markdown

 (The included sample application shows how to use a `CHLayoutTransformer` block in order to apply constraints that are not possible via the normal mechanism.)

+###Caution

+Since blocks capture their environment, it's very easy to create a [retain cycle][retain-cycle].
+If you create a block transformer that references `self` and then create a `CHLayoutConstraint` with it, and then have `self` retain the constraint, you will have created a retain cycle.
+FYI.

 ##License

 CHLayoutManager is licensed under the MIT license, which is reproduced in its entirety here: